LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 nest g service auth
 ```

-The above will create an auth folder, `auth.module.ts`, and `auth.service.ts`, and updates the `auth.module.ts` and `app.module.ts` files.
+The above will create an auth folder, `auth.module.ts`, and `auth.service.ts`, and update the `auth.module.ts` and `app.module.ts` files.

-At this point, the shape of your application `src` folder should look like as follows.
+At this point, the shape of your application `src` folder should look as follows.

 ```
 └───src